Support Dolphin Research and Conservation

 • Generously named by Cynthia and Donald Stevenson

-• Grace is a dedicated mama!
-She is the mom of Astro II (#59), #529 and a new baby!
+• Grace (#58) is a dedicated mama!
+She is the mom of Astro II (#59), #529, and a 2021 calf!
 Astro II became independent in 2016, the same year that #529 was born.
 We think #529 likely left mom in 2019-2020.
 In 2021, she gave birth to a new calf!
 The mother/calf pair have been making regular appearances in upper Galveston Bay.

 Island Byron